 You can contact Anne on firstname.lastname@example.org

-Jim Stewart – Acts as the Wicklow County Development Officer whose duties include:
+Jim Stewart – Acts as the Wicklow and Dún Laoghaire-Rathdown Development Officer Development Officer whose duties include:

-School coaching visits, schools’ competitions, and linking closely with Wicklow based clubs and schools.
+School coaching visits, schools’ competitions, and linking closely with clubs and schools.

 You can contact Jim on email@example.com

-Herbie Hoonahan – Acts as the Wexford County Development Officer whose duties include:
+Herbie Honahan – Acts as the Wexford County Development Officer whose duties include: